saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 ### Don't re-invent the wheel

-When I started [ComBEE](combee), I'd never really seen a study group before and kind of made it up as I went along but don't do what I did.
+When I started [ComBEE](combee), I'd never seen a study group before and kind of made it up as I went along.
 I started out with a sad looking website and an email list and absolutely no idea what I was doing.
 While I've learned a lot, now there are wonderful resources out there to help.
 I recommend starting with the [Mozilla Study Group](mozilla-sg) materials from [Mozilla Science lab](mozilla).